 Information On the Same Server On Separate Servers Configuration Because Preboot Services and DHCP are running on the same server, option tag 60 must be set on the DHCP server.
 None required.
-For information on setting this tag, see "Configuring LAN Environments for Preboot Services" on page 64.
+For information on setting this tag, see "Configuring LAN Environments for Preboot Services" on page 63.
 Advantages Easy installation and setup.
-No network configuration is required.
 Easiest installation and setup.
 No network configuration is required.
+No network configuration is required.
 No DHCP server configuration is required.

-Information On the Same Server On Separate Servers Disadvantages DHCP server configuration is required (option tag 60).
+Disadvantages DHCP server configuration is required (option tag 60).
 Limited use, because a single-LAN environment only exists in small lab- Limited use, because a single-LAN environment only exists in small lab- type networks. type networks.